 A usual hip replacement estimate including the surgery, the anesthesia and the hospital stay, costs around $22,000 to $23,000.
 The amount of finance required for this procedure and follow up may not be affordable for everyone, especially if you’re not covered by a medical insurance.
 You can, however, consider treatment in other regions or countries, like India, where you can get quality treatment at affordable prices.

 What is the cost for Hip Replacement Surgery in India?

 Being a complicated procedure, joint replacements are known to be expensive.
 Depending on where you live in say, the USA, a hip replacement surgery would set you back by roughly $20,000(California & Pennsylvania) – $60,000(Colorado & New York).
 In a study by the orthopaedic institute at Mercy Hospital, Miami, it is observed that in a total hip replacement, the cost usually breaks down to 5% hospital fees, 10% post-discharge costs, 26% device costs, and 59% surgeon fees.

 The Hip Replacement Surgery Cost in India is a lot lesser than, and in some cases, a fraction of the costs incurred abroad in western countries.
-An average estimate of a joint replacement in India would amount to about $6000.
+An average estimate of a hip replacement surgery cost in India would amount starts from USD 5200.
 Provided you look for a good, reputed hospital with an excellent team of doctors, you can receive quality treatment as the hip replacement surgery success rate in India is pretty good, given that the Indian Government has regulated the cost on artificial joints, and the country is home to some of the best orthopaedic surgeons.